OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

 Next steps
 ----------
 There are various methods and options that can help to improve the performance of your assimilation.
-In order to improve the performance you can try to use a pre-computed steady-state Kalman gain (``org.openda.algorithms.kalmanFilter.SteadyStateFilter``) or use parallel computing to propagate the ensemble in parallel.
-Spurious correlations can be catered with using localization techniques, which are available on most ensemble-based algorithms.
+To improve the performance you can try to use a pre-computed steady-state Kalman gain (``org.openda.algorithms.kalmanFilter.SteadyStateFilter``) or use parallel computing to propagate the ensemble in parallel.
+Spurious correlations can be catered to using localization techniques, which are available on most ensemble-based algorithms.